 In the 1980s, World Bank lending in Pakistan for poverty and social programs was relatively small - amounting to an accumulated \$415 million out of \$5.5 billion (or around 8 percent of all lending).
 Of this sum, nearly 95 percent was allocated for education.
 By the early 1990s, however, following the emphasis in the 1980s on support for macroeconomic and structural reform, and in response to the backlash that emphasis had generated in the broader development community, the Bank resolved to substantially increase its support for programs that would bring direct benefits to the world's poor.
-In Pakistan, that resolve was reflected in an increase in the 1980s to approximately 27.5 percent in the 1990s, and to the decision to finance a large and ambitious program across all social sectors and in all parts of the country, called the Social Action Program (SAP).
+In Pakistan, that resolve was reflected in an increase in the proportion of total lending directed to the social sectors, from 8 percent in the 1980s to approximately 27.5 percent in the 1990s, and to the decision to finance a large and ambitious program across all social sectors and in all parts of the country, called the Social Action Program (SAP).